 Class runs July 30 – August 10, 2018

-The Creative Writing Session is offered in conjunction with Syracuse University’s acclaimed Creative Writing Program.
-This popular summer program for high school students provides extensive practice in the writing of poetry and fiction through peer and teacher feedback, exposure to great literature and helpful revision and editing techniques.
+Creative Writing: Fiction and Poetry is offered in conjunction with Syracuse University’s acclaimed Creative Writing Program.
+This popular summer program for high school students provides extensive practice in the writing of poetry and fiction through peer and teacher feedback, exposure to great literature, and helpful revision and editing techniques.

-The 2-week Summer College Creative Writing program focuses on grounding students in the essentials of poetry and fiction writing under the guidance of professional writers associated with our highly ranked Creative Writing Program.
-Instruction is equally divided between the two disciplines.
-Students build a portfolio of creative work through in-class and out-of-class exercises, modeling and workshop.
+The 2-week program focuses on grounding students in the essentials of poetry and fiction writing.
+Instruction is equally divided between the two disciplines: fiction and poetry.
+Students build a portfolio of creative work through in-class and out-of-class exercises, modeling, and workshop.
 Award-winning authors are invited to give guest lectures and respond to student work.
 The class culminates in a public reading.

 Syracuse University’s Creative Writing Program is a close-knit community of writers committed to addressing the challenges of the literary process.
-The program is the crown jewel of Syracuse University’s English department and concentrates on the craft and quality of literary writing.
-Students are presented with opportunities to teach in The Writing Program (a separate academic unit, specializing in composition) and in the Living Writers course, featuring prominent guest writers from the Raymond Carver Reading Series.
+The MFA program is the crown jewel of Syracuse University’s English department and concentrates on the craft and quality of literary writing.

 For more information about SU’s Creative Writing Program visit our web site.

 Anastasia Selby (fiction)